 With so much focus on London over the last three years, it is worth noting that Germany has seven distinct economic hubs, including Munich, Hamburg and Frankfurt - the latter with a mere 4% real estate vacancy as Germans working in finance return home and international firms plant flags.

 Indeed JP Morgan, Goldman Sachs and Morgan Stanley are all expected to ramp up their Frankfurt operations within months, with KPMG and McKinsey & Co., and some Japanese banks set to follow.
-Five new commercial buildings will scrape the city’s sky within five years, which means a lot of cash-rich, time-poor people searching for high-end digs and the city’s lowdown.
+Sixteen new commercial buildings will scrape the city’s sky within five years, which means a lot of cash-rich, time-poor people searching for high-end digs and the city’s lowdown.